microsoft/CCF/doc/operations/platforms/sgx.rst

 Attestation
 -----------
-SGX attestations provide a measurement of the code loaded into the enclave, which CCF stores as a :doc:`code id <../../audit/builtin_maps>`.
+SGX attestations provide a measurement of the code loaded into the enclave, which CCF stores in the :ref:`audit/builtin_maps:``nodes.code_ids``` table.
 New nodes joining a network will provide their code id and the primary will perform an identity check against the table entries.

 The first node in a new network will add its code id to the table.
 Members can then manage which code ids are present in the table with the ``add_node_code`` and ``remove_node_code`` actions.